iExecBlockchainComputing/wpwp-worker-setup/vagrant-deployment/README.md

 ### Set up your VM (Virtual Machine) and Worker ###

-Start your worker using Vagrant and VM
+Start your worker using Vagrant and VM.
+(Run this command in the terminal in the directory `wpwp-worker-setup/vagrant-deployment`)

 ```sh
 vagrant up